-Another workaround which worked for most of the users was disabling hibernation from the computer.
+Another workaround that worked for most of the users were disabling hibernation from the computer.
 During hibernation, the computer goes into a semi-sleep state where some of the information is still preloaded into your computer.
 We can try disabling this feature.
 If it doesn’t do the trick you can always revert back the changes.

 - Right-click on the power icon present at the bottom right side of the screen and select “Power Options”.

 - Once in the Power Options, select “Change plan settings” in front of the power plan you are currently using on your computer.

 - Now select “Never” in “Put the computer to sleep” in both cases; on battery and plugged.
 Press “Save Changes” to update the power plan and back to the previous window.